gsoules/MkDocs/digital-archive/docs/technology/site-maintenance.md

 Normally the site should just come up, though on releases of Omeka prior to 3.0 you were presented with a dialog to update the database.
 It appears that 3.0 updates the database automatically.

 #### Troubleshooting
-Past updates of release Omeka 2.* have always gone smoothly, but 3.0 presented problems.
+Past updates of release Omeka 2 have always gone smoothly, but 3.0 presented problems.
 When it first came up it reported a Zend_Controller_Exception and then an InvalidArgumentException.
 The errors appeared to be triggered by a plugin and by AvantTheme, though later there were no issues with either, so it probably had to do with the interim transition from the old to the new release.
 The solution was to back out the new release, and with the older version running, deactivate all of the Avant plugins and switch from AvantTheme to the default Omeka theme.
 After updating the site again with the new release, the errors went away and none reoccurred after switching back to AvantTheme and activating the Avant plugins.

 ## Running scripts

-### CRON jobs

 ### Root privileges
 A user with root privileges can run bash scripte that modify files on every Digital Archive installation on the server.

 To assign a user root privileges via sudo:
--   Go to WHM and choose `Manage Wheel Groupt Users`
+-   Go to WHM and choose `Manage Wheel Group Users`
 -   Add a user to the wheel group

 A user in the `wheel` group can use the system's `su` and `sudo` utilities.